 Completion of activities is tracked via a Canvas course.
 Opportunities, events and activities are added throughout the year to the Canvas course.
 You can select and complete the activities in any order, and at any time before April 20, 2020.Join now

 Work/Place commissions one-of-a-kind pins from OCAD U alumni.
-2019-20 participants can select from the available pins: TBA
+2019-20 participants can select a pin from the following available pins:

 While there are many opportunities for learning and growth while working on campus, the Work/Place program identifies three key categories, and a variety of proficiencies, that students can focus on: